Karen Jarrett: Total Nonstop Action Wrestling (2007–2008)

 Jarrett and Kurt Angle watching a match at ringside during an episode of Impact!

 Karen Angle was introduced in Total Nonstop Action Wrestling (TNA) in the summer of 2007 when Samoa Joe and Kurt Angle were feuding for an all-at-once Triple Crown Championship (Kurt held the TNA World Heavyweight Championship, and Joe held the TNA X Division and TNA World Tag Team Championship).
 Karen was supposedly wanting to divorce Kurt, claiming that he was emotionally abusive toward both her and their children.
 At the Hard Justice pay-per-view, however, Karen betrayed Joe during his match with her husband, resulting in Kurt winning the Triple Crown (thus turning her heel).
 In the following weeks, her character began to develop into a manipulative vamp, such as when she claimed that Sting slapped her at No Surrender when, in fact, he had not.
 This led to Kurt and Sting losing the Tag Team titles to Team Pacman after Kurt executed the Olympic slam on Sting.
-Another feud then erupted between Kurt Angle and Sting in which Sting had Karen arrested for violating a restraining order and Kurt stalking Sting's son.
+Another feud then erupted between Kurt Angle and Sting, in which Sting had Karen arrested for violating a restraining order and Kurt for stalking Sting's son.

 At Genesis, Karen persuaded A.J.
 Styles and Tomko into helping Kurt retain the TNA World Heavyweight Championship during the tag team match for the title.
 In late 2007, Karen began to have issues with Booker T's wife Sharmell, claiming there was only room for one "queen" in TNA (a direct reference to Booker T's and Sharmell's last WWE gimmick, where they were self-proclaimed royalty after Booker won the 2006 King of the Ring tournament).
 This led to a catfight at the December 12 TNA Impact! tapings.
 Karen suffered a broken foot after jumping from the apron after an in-ring segment.
 She did not miss any time as a result of TNA's taping schedule.
 On the February 14, 2008 episode of Impact!, Karen was scheduled to renew her wedding vows to Kurt, but in the storyline, she was pronounced married to A.J.
 Styles after the priest, who had just been knocked down by Kevin Nash, awoke and married the two, mistaking Styles for Kurt.
 Kurt then started to emotionally attack Karen for not ending the "marriage".